ChuckBTaylor/employee-manager-backend/README.md

   * actual\_end: datetime
   * is\_holiday: boolean
   * break\_took: float
-3. Product
+3. Service
   * name: string
   * company\_id: integer

-Eventually there'll have to be a few join tables once I get the connection between other companies and contracts and what work needs to be done on any given product.
+Eventually there'll have to be a few join tables once I get the connection between other companies and contracts and what work needs to be done on any given service.

 [Frontend Repo](https://github.com/ChuckBTaylor/employee-manager-frontend)